paganini2008/chaconne/README.md

 # Chaconne Framework
 ### a lightweight distributed task scheduling framework

-Chaconne is a lightweight distributed task scheduling framework based on <code>SpringBoot</code>  framework.
-It not only has high availability and scalability but also is easy to customize  business application by API provided.
+**Chaconne** is a lightweight distributed task scheduling framework based on <code>SpringBoot</code>  framework.
+It not only has high availability and scalability but also is easy to customize your business application by API provided.

 ## Features